WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 ## The Citizens Rule

-> Those who tread near streets become its people.
+> Those who tread near become its people.
 >
-> Those who dwell therin are both real and unreal, flesh and wood.
+> The ones who dwell therin are both real and unreal, flesh and wood.
+>
+> Emotions will dictate the day.
 >
 > When every soul survives the night, the way shall reveal itself.